spoonk/chip-imaging/frontend/README.md

 [ ] make manual align send a theta to the server
 [ ] make linear stitcher be able to handle a rotation

+[ ] make querying the manual grid depend on path

 [ ] make camera feed toggleable

 [ ] toastify for alerts (fetching stuff)